cylondata/twister2/docs/docs/getstarted/word_count.md

 sidebar_label: WordCount
 ---

 Lets look at a word count example.
 This is a standard example in every big data system.

-The code related to example can be found in
+We expect you to follow the [Setup Twister2](setting_up.md) before running these two examples.
+Both examples assume you are inside the twister2 binary distribution folder.

 ## Batch WordCount